khoy24/DS202FinalProject/README.md

 - What makes guests more likely to cancel their bookings?
 - How does the average daily rate affect bookings?
 - How does number of guests affect hotel bookings?
 - What affects how many times bookings are changed?
+- Where are most visitors coming from?

 By investigating these questions we hope to demonstrate useful data about what factors affect hotel bookings.